 Much depends on the future interaction between governments and central banks and whether governments can successfully and consistently issue the holy grail of funding – zero-coupon perpetual bonds.
 If they can do that, spend the money, and central banks buy the bonds, then that is pure helicopter money.
 Governments have yet to fully embrace the spending power that this may offer them, though.

 The key to a sustainable debt environment over the next decade(s), he writes, will be about keeping nominal yields well below nominal GDP.
 As such, financial repression and aggressive central bank purchases might still be in the early stages.
 The big difference – relative to the last decade – will likely be that governments start spending the "free" money that central banks have served up.
 Infrastructure (tech led) and green investment may give even the most prudent of countries the political cover to spend.

-To read an extract of the report click here.
+You can read an extract of the report on the Deutsche Bank Research website.
 If you don’t have access please contact a Deutsche Bank sales representative.